ignite/cli/contributing.md

 # Contributing guidelines

-If you're willing to create a new PR on Starport, make sure that you read and comply with this document.
+If you're willing to create a new PR on Ignite CLI, make sure that you read and comply with this document.

 Start a new [Discussion](https://github.com/ignite-hq/cli/discussions/new) if you want to propose changes to this document.